Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space: Introduction

 for any $t \in [0,T]$ and some universal constant $M$. \end{cor}

-\begin{rmk} We should state here why we cannot assume that $\M_i$ and $X_i(0)$ are mutually independent in our vortex model.
-This is essentially required when studying propagation of chaos results for this system, since we need the Kac's chaos condition on the initial data, say
+\begin{rmk} We should state here why we cannot assume that $\M_i$ and $X_i(0)$ are mutually independent in our vortex model \eqref{particle}.
+This is essentially required when studying propagation of chaos for this system, since we need to impose Kac's chaos condition on the initial data, say

 as $N \rightarrow \infty$.
 Let $\varphi$ be an arbitrary test function, then we have by independence (if made by assumption)

 Hence we must have